 Danny Laub began advising Greitens on political activity in early 2014.
 Laub testified he prepared a memo for Greitens in February 2014 regarding gubernatorial campaign strategy.

 According to the report. within a few months, Greitens began to ramp up fundraising efforts.
-By May 2014, Greitens had ahold of The Mission Continues (TMC) donor list labeled “TMC donors named “All donors 1K total and up”.
+By May 2014, Greitens had possession of The Mission Continues (TMC) donor list labeled “All donors 1K total and up”.

 The committee has concluded that there is compelling evidence that the governor directed his personal assistant at the Mission Continues to share the list with his political operation after he left The Mission Continues.

 Its report said that by December 2014, Greitens had hired Laub, who testified that he was paid by Eric Greitens, LLC.
 It also notes that Greitens called for a “Finance Meeting” on January 7th, 2015.

 Prior to that meeting, Proctor emailed Laub the donor list.
 She testified to the committee that she sent it at Greitens’ direction.
 She further told the committee that “there was no confusion” when she shared the list that they were going to use it to support “the political campaign” and, in particular, “political fundraising.”

 The committee’s report, which was unanimously approved by its members, also found that the governor used the donor list knowing he was not authorized to use it for his campaign.